torjusn/intro_to_classification/README.md

 ![sample image breastcancer](breastcancer_wisconsin_dataset.jpg)

 ## Description
 The goal of this repo is to give a soft introduction to Machine Learning through examples and theory.
-Our task is to predict wether a patient is positive or negative for breastcancer based on a set of 30 numerical feature variables, but the methodology is applicable to any problem of predicting if a target is true or false based on one or more explanatory variables.
+Our task is to predict wether a patient is positive or negative for breastcancer based on a set of 30 numerical feature variables, but the methodology is applicable to any problem of prediction where you wish to predict if a target is true or false based on one or more explanatory variables.
 If some your custom data comes in the form of groups, e.g. `[French, German, Italian, German]` you should first google `encoding categorical data` to change it into numerical input accepted by ML models.
 This particular problem is often referred to as `Binary Classification` since the outcome can only be one of two values.

 We will be using the popular DS python packages `scikit-learn` for Linear Regression and `Pytorch` for our Neural Net. [`Miniconda`](https://docs.conda.io/en/latest/miniconda.html) is recommended but not necessary as it installs python and package versions in a separate environment per project.

-The repo is a favor to a friend with a dataset and keen interest in ML but limited previous experience and is therefore likely best suited towards similar individuals with little to no background in ML.
+The repo is a favor to a friend with a dataset and keen interest in ML but limited previous experience and is therefore likely best suited towards similar individuals with little to no background in ML or Python.

 ## Important Principles
 There is a fundamental difference between the traditional way of solving a system and the ML approach of learning a mapping between input and output.
 A known truth is that a feedforward network with a single layer is sufficient to represent any function, but what if our model learns a convoluted model that perfectly maps training data but fails to perform on new unseen data?
 Our model would merely be memorizing the training data without actually learning!